 Item # Title Credits

 Sub OAD 211 for BUS 263 3

-Sub OAD 214 for BUS 276/ACT 3
+Choose OAD 214 from

-254
+Electives

-Sub OAD 215 for BUS Elective 3
+Choose OAD 215 from 3

+Electives

 Sub OAD 216 for CIS 197A 3

 Total credits: 61-62

-Paralegal, A.A.S.
+Paralegal A.A.S.
+Concentration

 Calhoun's A.A.S.
-Degree in Paralegal Studies can provide you with the skills you need to begin or advance your career in the legal community.
+Degree Concentration in Paralegal Studies can provide you with the skills you need to begin or advance your career in the legal community.
 From criminal jury trials to high-powered real estate closings, paralegals, or "legal assistants," provide lawyers invaluable assistance in a wide variety of legal settings.
 Our Paralegal coursework covers the skills and areas of law that are in demand by local law firms.
 All Calhoun Paralegal courses are taught by licensed, practicing attorneys.